AdobeDocs/commerce-learn.en/help/site-management/catalog-import.md

 Cons:

-- Data is already in the CSV format
 - The images and videos associated must be uploaded separately
 - You are required to use the option attribute IDs not the labels